aviaryan/aviaryan.github.com-retired-2018/_posts/gsoc/2016-08-20-docker-compose-starting.md

 #### The problem ?

-Suppose you have a complex app with Database containers, volumes and Redis.
-How are you going to start the app.
+Suppose you have a complex app with Database containers, Redis and what not.
+How are you going to start the app ?
 One way is to write a shell script that starts the containers one by one.

 {% highlight bash %}